-With respect to Proposal 1, you may vote FOR all nominees, WITHHOLD your vote as to all nominees, or FOR all nominees except those specific nominees from whom you WITHHOLD your vote.
-The three nominees receiving the most FOR votes will be elected.
+With respect to Proposal 1, you may vote FOR both nominees, WITHHOLD your vote as to both nominees, or FOR both nominees except those specific nominees from whom you WITHHOLD your vote.
+The two nominees receiving the most FOR votes will be elected.
 You may not cumulate votes in the election of directors.
 If you ABSTAIN from voting on Proposal 1, the abstention will not have an effect on the outcome of the vote.